-Founded by Diane Delano in 2000, Wild Horse Rescue Center (WHRC) is a nonprofit organization dedicated to the welfare, rescue and preservation of America’s wild horses – the Mustangs.
-WHRC receive mustangs who have been taken from the wild and from there, ended up in neglectful or abusive situations.
-WHRC rehabilitates these wild horses so they have a chance at getting adopted in to good homes and have a dignified life after being taken from the wild.
+Founded by Diane Delano in 2000, Wild Horse Rescue Center (WHRC) is a nonprofit organization dedicated to the welfare, rescue, and preservation of America’s wild horses – the mustangs.
+WHRC receives mustangs who have been taken from the wild and have ended up in neglectful or abusive situations.
+WHRC rehabilitates these wild horses so they have the chance to get adopted into good homes and have a dignified life after being taken from the wild.

-Mustangs were introduced to the US as domestic horses in the early 1500’s by the Spaniards.
+Mustangs were introduced to the United States as domestic horses in the early 1500s by the Spaniards.
 These horses later formed a large wild population and came to play a critical role in the building of America.
-The United States is virtually built on their backs.
-Now, when they are not needed for labor and transport anymore, they are sadly being mistreated and exploited at the hands of man.
-In the early 1900’s, the wild mustang population was estimated to be over 2 million.
+The U.S. is virtually built on their backs.
+Now, when they are no longer needed for labor and transport, they are sadly being mistreated and exploited at the hands of man.
+In the early 1900s, the wild mustang population was estimated to be over 2 million.
 Today, there are only 40,000 left in the wild and about as many in captivity in need of rescue.
-Caring for a wild horse is drastically different than caring for a tame one, sadly, this is often leads to mistreatment and neglect of wild Mustangs in captivity.
+Caring for a wild horse is drastically different than caring for a tame one.
+Sadly, this often leads to mistreatment and neglect of wild mustangs in captivity.

 What We Do About The Problem

 When we rescue horses from abusive and neglectful environments, they are often at the brink of death.
-The goal is to nurse them back to health, tame and train them so they have a chance at being adopted in to a loving home.
-The majority of them can indeed be tamed, trained and adopted – others cannot.
-Diane, the founder of WHRC refers to these horses as “wild at heart” and says she “will never force them to work with her and be tame if they don’t want to”.
+The goal is to nurse them back to health and tame and train them so they have a chance to be adopted into a loving home.
+The majority of them can indeed be tamed, trained, and adopted while others cannot.
+Diane, the founder of WHRC, refers to these horses as “wild at heart” and says she “will never force them to work with her and be tame if they don’t want to”.
 These wild horses live out their days at the center because their chances of being adopted are minimal.